 - MC 4090 or 4091 (Media Ethics and Social Responsibility)

-- MC 2040 (The Advertising Industry in Society)
+- MC 2040 (Introduction to Advertising in the Digital Age)

 - MC 3031 (Digital Advertising Creative Strategies)

 - MC 4031 (Advertising Design, a.k.a.
 Advanced Creative Strategy) or MC 4040 (Advertising Management)